danny-1k/collatz_conjecture/README.md

 - As you repeat this process, eventually, the number will result to a 4,2,1 loop.

 ### What makes it unsolved?
 - So, we know how it works for the number 7.
-Does this process result to 1 for all numbers
+Does this process result to 1 for all numbers?
 - This is a tricky question because numbers are infinite
 - If we test this on 1 trillion numbers and all of the numbers eventually come down to one, it doesn't mean all numbers follow this rule.
 - 1 trillion is an infidesimally small percentage of infinity (yeah).